Do we really need a Unifying Story or just “good music”?

 Overseeing this field one large question remains:

 I feel that this is really one of the core motivators of Arcforum.
 Seeing that Marxism and Malthusianism keep rearing their ugly heads in all kinds of “storytelling organisations” like the WEF.
-An international body like the WHO is dangerously close to a Communist International.
-More broadly, and more generous to those who still see some good in socialist thought, it can be said that we need a verbal hygiene continuously filtering out those stories that lead into the abyss.
+An international body like the WHO is dangerously similar to a Communist International.
+More broadly, and more generous to those who still see some good in socialist thought, it can be said that we need a verbal hygiene, continuously filtering out those stories that lead us into the abyss.
 That is the lesson of the 20th century.
 Stories have weight.
 Stories move things.
 Even simple memes do as the seminal essay Gramsian damage shows.
 Whole civilizations can and will be brought down by it.
 And the west is certainly under threat.